rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 Then those also who have fallen asleep in Christ have perished. ^1518

-If in Christ we have hope in this life only, we are of all people most to be pitied. ^1519
+If in this life only we have hoped in Christ, we are of all people most to be pitied. ^1519

 But in fact Christ has been raised from the dead, the firstfruits of those who have fallen asleep. ^1520